knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 Update to document can be wasteful as the entire document usually needs to be rewritten.

 Grouping related data together for locality is not limited to the document model.
-E.g. Google's Spanner
+E.g.
+- Google's Spanner allows schema to declare that a table's rows should be interleaved (nested) within a parent table
+- Oracle uses multi-table index cluster tables
+- Bigtable data model (used in Cassandra and HBase) has column-family concept

+SQL is declarative.
+In a declarative query language, you just specify the pattern of the data you want.
+It is up to the database system's query optimizer to decide which indexes and join methods to use.

+Benefits of declarative language
+- More limited in functionality gives the database much more room for automatic optimizations
+- lend themselves to parallel execution

+CSS and XSL are both declarative languages for specifying the styling of a document.

 # Chapter 3.
 Storage And Retrieval